spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/03-compliance-scan.md

  # Overview

-Palette provides a way to run compliance, security, and conformance scan on tenant clusters.
+Palette provides a way to run compliance, security, conformance, and software bill of materials (SBOM) scans on tenant clusters.
 These scans ensure cluster adherence to specific compliance and security standards.
-It also detects potential vulnerabilities by performing penetration tests.
-Palette supports three types of scans.
+The scans also detect potential vulnerabilities by performing penetration tests.

+Palette supports four types of scans.
 Each scan generates reports with details specific to the type of scan.
-Multiple scans of each type can be run over time.
+You can initiate multiple scans of each type over time.
 In addition, Palette keeps a history of previous scans for comparison purposes.
-The following types of scans are supported:
+To learn more about each scan type, refer to the following sections.

 # Configuration Security